arnav-singh-20/ecommerce-churn-cohort-analysis/README.md

 ## 📎 Repository Contents
 - `/sql` – SQL scripts for cleaning, modeling, churn, and cohort analysis
 - `/insights` – Summary of findings and interpretations

+- ## 🧪 How to Reproduce
+1. Clone the repo
+2. Import the CSV into SQLite (DB Browser)
+3. Run SQL scripts in order:
+   - 01_data_cleaning.sql
+   - 02_user_modeling.sql
+   - 03_core_metrics.sql
+   - 04_churn_analysis.sql
+   - 05_cohort_analysis.sql
+4. Review outputs in DB Browser or export tables as CSV